kieranmcclung/gulp-sass-starter/README.md

 You can change the `outputDirectory` to whatever you like.
 I use this when I'm switching between WordPress and non-WordPress projects.

 You can change the `sassOptions` object as outlined here: https://github.com/sass/node-sass#options

+### HTML
+The `index.html` file is fairly bare bones but make sure to change the html lang attribute if you're site's primary content isn't in UK English.

 ### JavaScript
 The main `script.js` file is set up with jQuery use in mind.
 Scrap all of that if you're a purist.